Mattel: Acquisitions: International Games, Fisher-Price, American Girl, Bluebird Toys

-More acquisitions and brand portfolio expansion: 2010–2016
+More acquisitions and brand portfolio expansion

-At the end of 2009, Mattel signed a global licensing agreement with WWE to produce action figures and playsets along with props like championship belts and masks, taking over from Jakks Pacific.
+At the end of 2009, Mattel signed a global licensing agreement with World Wrestling Entertainment (WWE) to produce action figures and play sets along with props such as championship belts and masks, taking over from Jakks Pacific.
 The first line was introduced in January 2010.
-Having developed a diverse portfolio of toys in more than 50 global markets and consistently ranked as the No. 1 action figure property in the United States, Mattel launched multiple collaborations such as WWE and Ghostbusters and WWE and Masters of the Universe.
+Having developed a diverse portfolio of toys in more than 50 global markets and being consistently ranked as the top action-figure property in the United States, Mattel launched multiple collaborations— for example, WWE and Ghostbusters, as well as WWE and Masters of the Universe.
 The partnership deal was extended multiple times, most recently in 2025.

-On June 11, 2010, Mattel launched Monster High, a fashion doll line featuring the teenage children of famous and well-known monsters like Dracula, Frankenstein, Medusa, Werewolf, and The Mummy.
-It led to popularity and cult following success which Mattel translated into two spin-offs, each with a different focus than Monster High; Ever After High in 2013 and Enchantimals four years later.
-In 2011, Hot Wheels set a new world-record for a jump made by a four-wheeled vehicle at the 100th anniversary of the Indy 500.
-The 332 feet jump broke the previous 301 feet record set in 2009.
+On June 11, 2010, Mattel launched Monster High, a fashion-doll line featuring the teenage children of famous and well-known monsters such as Dracula, Frankenstein, Medusa, Werewolf, and The Mummy.
+This line led to popularity and cult-following success, which Mattel translated into two spin-offs, each with a different focus than Monster High: Ever After High in 2013 and Enchantimals in 2017.
+In 2011, a life-sized Hot Wheels car set a new world record for a jump made by a four-wheeled vehicle at the 100th anniversary of the Indianapolis 500 (Indy 500) race.
+The 332-foot jump broke the previous 301-foot record set in 2009.

-On January 5, 2009, HIT Entertainment named Mattel's Fisher-Price division as its global master toy licensee for its Thomas & Friends franchise (outside of Japan), replacing RC2 Corporation's Learning Curve brand in the North American market as well as the HIT Toy Company for the TrackMaster range.
-Mattel then agreed to purchase HIT Entertainment from Apax Partners on October 24, 2011, for $680 million, excluding its share of the PBS Kids Sprout channel (now Universal Kids), which would be completed on February 1, 2012, for £680m, and be managed under Mattel's Fisher-Price unit.
-In 2012, Mattel introduced a doll, Ella, to the Barbie line.
-The doll is bald and was distributed directly through hospitals to children experiencing hair loss due to cancer and other diseases.
-On October 16, 2013, with reports of high profitability, Mattel launched an in-house film studio, Mattel Playground Productions, through which it produces original films, TV shows, Web series, live events, and games.
+Mattel agreed to purchase HIT Entertainment from Apax Partners on October 24, 2011, for $680 million; this agreement excluded its share of the PBS Kids Sprout channel (now Universal Kids), which would be completed on February 1, 2012, for $680 million, and be managed under Mattel's Fisher-Price unit.
+In 2012, Mattel introduced a new doll, Ella, for the Barbie line.
+The doll was bald, and it was distributed directly through hospitals to children experiencing hair loss because of cancer and other diseases.
+That same year, Mattel purchased HIT Entertainment.
+On October 16, 2013, after reports of high profitability, Mattel launched an in-house film studio, Mattel Playground Productions, through which it produced original films, television shows, web series, live events, and games.